TypedUseCase/tuc-console/docs/domain/index.md

 type Stream<'Event> = Stream of 'Event list
 ```

-Stream are used as a type of you concrete stream.
+Stream are used as a type of your concrete stream.

 For example, when you have a stream of Interactions, it might be as following:
 ```fs